 - Hurricane Opal (1995).
 Storm surge was recorded as high as 12 feet along the Florida Panhandle.

 - Hurricane Irma (2017).
-Irma’s storm surge caused flooding in the Florida Keys, reaching 10 feet in some areas.
-The storm caused flooding along many water bodies, not just on the coast.
-The extensive damage led to significant economic losses, and Irma reinforced the notion that no area is immune to the threats of a hurricane.
+Irma’s storm surge reached 10 feet in some areas.
+This caused flooding along many water bodies, not just on the coast.
+As a result, Irma brought significant economic impact.

 - Hurricane Ian (2022).
-Hurricane Ian brought storm surge of 12 to 18 feet along the coast of Southwest Florida.
-The 13.8 ft storm surge was the highest ever experienced in Southwest Florida.
-It brought significant damage to coastal communities and travelled as far as 25 miles from some reports.
+Hurricane Ian had storm surges of 12 to 18 feet, which was the highest ever seen in Southwest Florida.
+The flooding brought significant damage to coastal communities and travelled.
+Notably, the storm surge traveled as far as 25 miles inland.

 Is a Storm Surge the Same as High Tides?